 - Sheela bought a red top.
 Sheela likes it.

-Re-write the sentences using a pronoun and conjunction.

-- Finish the new assignment quickly!

-Identify the verb, noun, adjective, and adverb in the sentence.

-- Identify the rhyme scheme of the poem.
+Re-write the sentences using a pronoun and conjunction. - 2.
+Finish the new assignment quickly!Identify the verb, noun, adjective, and adverb in the sentence. - Identify the rhyme scheme of the poem:

-I looked for you by the front door, Under my bed and by the bathroom floor And even in the drawers with my socks Next to the table and out in the sandbox My mother is calling me, I'm calling you Where are you, my missing shoe?
+I looked for you by the front door, Under my bed and by the bathroom floor And even in the drawers with my socks Next to the table and out in the sandbox My mother is calling me, I'm calling you As brown as wood, where is my shoe?